rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 - The 2nd argument supplied to fmap will determine what kind of functor is returned
 - The context **is** the type (in the above example, a function type, and a Maybe type)

-Recall the defintion of a map:
+Recall the defintion of the map function:

 {% highlight haskell %}
 map :: (Functor f) => forall a b. (a -> b) -> f a -> f b